-Mining3 and the School of Mechanical and Mining Engineering at the University of Queensland are testing a new alternative explosive formulation which removes the nitrogen component and replaces it with hydrogen peroxide as the main oxidising agent.
-Hydrogen peroxide is a simple compound predominately made up of water and therefore not harmful to humans or the environment.
+Mining3 and the School of Mechanical and Mining Engineering at the University of Queensland are testing an alternative explosive formulation which removes the nitrogen component and replaces it with hydrogen peroxide as the main oxidising agent.
+Hydrogen peroxide is a simple compound predominately made up of water and therefore not harmful.
 By removing the nitrogen component of the explosive formulation, it completely eliminates any NOx fumes generated after blasting.

 The simple gel formula can be prepared on site and preliminary tests in over 200 unconfined detonations have demonstrated its ability to match the rock breakage capability of current explosives.